Watch our full conversation about Bona Mega One and Bona Traffic HD, two popular Bona Wood Floor Finish products.

 - When should I use Bona Mega vs. Traffic HD?

-Watch the video above or keeping reading to find out how Mega One or Traffic HD may be the right finish for your next job.
+Watch the video above or keeping reading to find out whether to use Mega One or Traffic HD for your next job.

 Can you use Bona wood floor finish over a bare wood floor?